Who to Notify When Someone Dies | 2026 Opal Guide

 - May include wartime and peacetime service

 Service members who die on active duty are automatically eligible for full burial benefits.
-Spouses and minor children of eligible veterans are eligible to apply for these benefits, which include the following:
+Spouses and minor children of eligible veterans can apply for these benefits, which include the following:

 If applying for a National Cemetery burial or additional veteran benefits, a funeral director can assist with the scheduling and verification via the National Cemetery Scheduling Office.
-Be sure to check that a funeral home provides these services for no additional charge.
+Ensure that a funeral home provides these services for no additional charge.

 US Postal Service